 3. What To Automate?

 i.
 High testing frequency: If your software is released iteratively, you should automate your smoke and regression testing.
 This way, you can boost the testing cycles and reduce the time to market.

 ii.
 Business Priority: Automation Testing should be based on the business needs and complexity.
 Choose the functionalities that should be automated based on the priority of the tests.

 You cannot afford to test the same functionality over and again manually across different test environments.
 Automate test cases that support multiple browsers to save time and effort.

 4. What Not To Automate?

 Agile software development takes time, even before the requirements and design stabilize.
 So, when you switch to automation, carefully consider the test cases you develop because your requirements may change as the project advances.
 For all the possibilities when automation testing may be implemented, consider when it is cost and time effective to develop automated tests.
 Some testing techniques, when left to be done manually, will yield more results rather than automation.

 The following testing techniques are your ideal candidates for manual testing:

 i.
 Exploratory Testing – Your user would rather explore the software than follow a standard workflow.
 So, it is not recommended to automate exploratory testing.

 ii.
-UX Testing – There is no automation tool, not as of now, that can measure the software on the basis of human emotions such as the likelihood of usage or pleasant to eyes.
+UX Testing – No automation tool, not currently, that can measure the software based on human emotions such as the likelihood of usage or pleasant to the eyes.
 Only humans can experience such user issues and provide recommendations.

 iii.
 Accessibility Testing – This testing lets you know how accessible your application is – this can only be analyzed via manual testing.